caroldaniel/42sp-cursus-born2beroot/guides/CentOS-en.md

 # systemctl enable sshd
 ```

 In order to change the default SSH port, you need to [edit](screenshots/28.png) the `/etc/ssh/sshd_config` so that you deny access from root and the default port becomes 4242.
 Use a text editor of your choice.
-I chose vim.
+I chose vim (you may need to install it by using `dnf install vim` on the command line).
 ```sh
 # vim /etc/ssh/sshd_config
 ```